Six (musical): Broadway (2021–2027)

 Six began Broadway previews on 13 February 2020 at the Lena Horne Theatre (then known as the Brooks Atkinson Theatre).
 On the day of its scheduled Broadway opening, 12 March 2020, all Broadway theatres were closed due to the COVID-19 pandemic.
 Six resumed Broadway previews on 17 September 2021, and it opened officially on 3 October.
 The first new musical to open on Broadway since the beginning of the pandemic, according to Variety, its opening night was a celebration for Broadway theatre.
 Moss and Armitage directed the production, with choreography by Carrie-Anne Ingrouille, set design by Emma Bailey, costumes by Gabriella Slade and lighting by Tim Deiling.
 The original Broadway cast was the same as the 2019 North American tour cast.
 To promote the show, the cast performed at the 2021 Macy's Thanksgiving Day Parade.

 A cast album of the Broadway production was released.
 The live recording from the opening night was released 6 May 2022.

+In January 2026 it was announced that TikTok influencer, Dylan Mulvaney had been cast in the role of Anne Boleyn.
+The announcement was subject to a significant backlash from right wing and gender-critical accounts on social media, which resulted in the musical's X account being locked to non-followers and comments being turned off on its Instagram post announcing the casting.
+Mulvaney vacated the role in May 2026.

+Two of the original West End queens, Natalie Paris and Aimie Atkinson, joined the Broadway cast in their original roles on 17 August 2026.
+Paris will stay in the role until December 2026, while Atkinson will leave on 31 October 2026.
+In August 2026, it was also announced that the production will close on January 3, 2027.

-North American touring productions (2022–present)
+North American touring productions (2022–2023; 2022–present)

 A US national tour of Six was planned to begin at Chicago's Broadway Playhouse, but was delayed because of the COVID-19 pandemic.
 The tour, later dubbed the "Aragon" tour, began performances at the CIBC Theatre in Chicago on 29 March 2022.
 The cast was Khaila Wilcoxon as Aragon, Storm Lever as Boleyn, Jasmine Forsberg as Seymour, Olivia Donalson as Cleves, Didi Romero as Howard and Gabriela Carrillo as Parr.
 The West End Seymour, Natalie Paris, joined the tour, reprising her role, in 2023.
 The tour ended in July 2023, and the original tour cast moved to the ongoing Broadway production in December 2023.

 A second overlapping US national tour, dubbed the "Boleyn" tour began performances at The Smith Center in Las Vegas, Nevada, on 20 September 2022.
 The cast was Gerianne Pérez as Aragon, Alexandra "Zan" Berube as Boleyn, Amina Faye as Seymour, Terica Marie as Cleves, Aline Mayagoitia as Howard and Sydney Parra as Parr.
 In April 2024, a new cast for the "Boleyn" tour was announced including Cassie Silva as Anne Boleyn, Kristina Leopold as Catherine of Aragon, and Kelly Denice Taylor as Jane Seymour.